SomwareHR/Jelovnik.PS1/README.md

 + `Down cursor` and `Up cursor` ... moves through menu down / up
 + `Home` and `End` ... jumps to first / last item in menu
 + `Enter` or `Right cursor` ... executes command on currently selected line; opens submenu
-+ `!` ... opens current menu-file in notepad
++ `!` ... opens current menu-file in notepad to edit it "on the fly"; after saving file just restart it or press Space to reload
-+ `F1` ... displays help-file; help file must have extension ".help" in addition to full name of menu-file (e.g. "main_menu.csv.help")
++ `F1` ... displays help-file; help file must have ".help" extensionin addition to a full file-name (e.g. "main_menu.csv.help")

 **While you can have endless sublevels of menus, script remembers only one "previous menu".
-If you need an option to go back to Main menu from let's say 4th lebel of submenus - just add item "_0 - Main menu_" and command LOADMENU Main_menu.
+If you need an option to go back to Main menu from let's say 4th level of submenus - just add an item "_0 - Main menu_" and command LOADMENU Main_menu.